system-design1/cloud-native/tasks/task-5.md

 ## Overview
 You are a senior Go backend engineer.
 I want you to implement **Prometheus** metrics for the Go project to monitor the system’s performance and request metrics.

+> **Important:** Some Docker/Docker Compose work may already be done in previous stages.
+> **First, audit the repository** and **only implement what is missing or incomplete**.
+If a requirement is already satisfied, do not redo it—just improve it if needed.

 ### Task:

 1. **Prometheus Metrics Setup**: